byxorna/merlin/README.md

       /merlin/testing/whooo: 123
     This is the end of the template

+## Static files

+You can observe static files that change on the filesystem, as well as changes to etcd.
+This enables static files that are managed by another system (i.e. human configs from a config management system) to trigger merlin to generate configs and take action.
+It uses https://github.com/guard/listen under the hood, so if your filesystem doesnt suck, it will use something like inotify instead of polling.

 ## TODO

-* Support for watching static files with the watch/file class.
-Needs to be fleshed out in emitter
-* Thread watching multiple template groups (needs to support logging to separate files?)
+* Thread watching multiple template groups (needs to support logging to separate files?) (bin/merlin)
-* Config validation
+* Config validation (bin/merlin)
-* Support coalescing watches within an interval, so we dont fire a regeneration every change
+* Support coalescing watches within an interval, so we dont fire a regeneration every change (watch/etcd)